 Uncovering the Health Implications of Fragrance Oils

 Are you one to read the ingredient list before buying a product?
-Perhaps you’ve noticed the terms fragrance and parfum and wondered how these ingredients are formulated anyway?
-In this article, we intend to inform you of the insidious health dangers lurking within this seemingly harmless input.
+Perhaps you’ve noticed the terms fragrance and parfum and wondered just what exactly they mean, but ultimately assumed it didn’t matter.

-The damaging truth is that cosmetic products are unregulated by the government.
-We’ll give you a minute to let that set in… the Food and Drug Association (FDA) does not have the authority to approve cosmetic products prior to them being available to consumers on the market.
+We’ll give you a minute to let that sink in… the Food and Drug Association (FDA) does not have the authority to approve cosmetic products prior to them being available to consumers on the market.

-- Assess the current toxicity of the products you use in your home and on your body by taking our Synthetic Fragrance Assessment .
-This involves reading ingredient lists and taking count of how many products do in fact contain fragrance or parfum.
-You may find that your old ways of trusting the product packaging’s “green” statements such as “all-natural” do not accurately represent the contents inside.
+1. Assess the current toxicity of the products you use in your home and on your body by taking our Synthetic Fragrance Assessment, or simply by reading ingredient lists and taking count of how many products do in fact contain fragrance or parfum.
+Remember those words could be hiding multitudes, and reexamine your inclination to trust a product that declares itself “natural” while listing fragrance among its ingredients.

-Your body is a temple, so be keen on every input you allow into your system.
-And equally important, be your own advocate, because as we’ve found, we cannot trust companies to put health over profits.
-Share with us your triumphs and tribulations when it comes to navigating home and personal care products in a comment below.
+Your body is a temple, so be discerning of what you let in.
+In this world, we will each need to be our own advocate, because as we’ve found, we cannot trust companies to put health over profits.